pw_system#

 Console#

 The pw-system-console can be used to interact with the targets.
-See pw_system CLI reference for detailed CLI usage information.
+See pw_system console CLI reference for detailed CLI usage information.

 Multi-endpoint mode#